cqframework/mct-ig/input/pagecontent/technical-requirements.md

 The Measure Calculation Tool is a standards-based implementation and uses industry standard software technologies and development approaches to ensure it can be used effectively by healthcare IT staff at hospitals and clinics throughout the United States.
 This includes:

-1. The software is developed using industry standard source control, namely Git via Github, following stable trunk methodology.
+1. The software is developed using industry standard source control, namely Git via GitHub, following stable trunk methodology.
 All changes to the source code for all repositories are made through pull requests.
 2. The software is developed using industry standard software technologies, namely Java for backend systems and JavaScript for frontend applications.
 3. The software makes use of container technology to aid adoption, implementation, and integration.
 4. The software repositories are configured with continuous integration build and deployment.